godfat/rack-rails-logger/README.md

 ## DESCRIPTION:

-Tell Rails to respect env['rack.logger']
+Tell Rails to respect `env['rack.logger']`

+After installing this middleware, any Rails logs would be redirected to `env['rack.logger']`.

 ## REQUIREMENTS: